Chart Color Schemes

 Rangeville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 10 projects that are expected to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely to impact the area.
 Notable projects include Mater Dei Primary School Early Years Precinct, Parque Toowoomba, Emmerson Park District Park Upgrade, and Centenary Heights State High School Duane Music Excellence Centre.
-The following list details those projects likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.